DevonLantagne/canvas-matlab/readme.md

 ## Notes

-- Currently, only GET endpoints are supported.
+- Currently, only GET endpoints are supported and posting grades is under development.
-- POST/PUT methods such as `sendGrade` are stubbed and not functional (to avoid accidental data modifications).
-- This is intended for internal use (e.g., grade audits, reporting) rather than real-time LMS modifications.

 ## Security